tsemaylo/DerivativeSolver/design/docs/notes.md

   - [x] Check duplication is the source code (POSTPONED, so far see no neccessity, as soon as only ExceptionThrower and build configs are duplicated)
 - [x] Add license info
 - [x] Check doxygen comments
-- [ ] Update exception text in Differentiator and Optimizer (IN PROGRESS)
+- [x] Update exception text in Differentiator and Optimizer